 For a 2003 Toyota Camry with a 2.4 liter engine, the labor to replace the knock sensor is 1.4 hours.
 A factory sensor lists for $246, or a WVE part costs about $110.
 This makes the job about $486 using OE parts, or about $350 using aftermarket parts.

-For a 2011 grand Caravan with a 3.6 liter engine, there are two knock sensors and the labor to replace them is 1.6 hours.
+For a 2011 grand Caravan with a 3.6 liter engine, there are two knock sensors, and the labor to replace them is 1.6 hours.
 A factory part lists for $50, or an NTK part costs about $20.
 This makes the job to replace the knock sensors about $360 using OE parts, or about $300 using aftermarket parts.

-Signs that a Knock Sensor Needs Replaced
+Signs that a Knock Sensor Needs to be Replaced

 In almost all cases the first thing that would be noticed is an engine light.
-In most cases where the PCM is unable to rely on the information from the knock sensor it typically “de-tunes” it’s engine management, so the engine light would be accompanied by a reduction in power and poor fuel mileage.
-In other cases a bad knock sensor could cause engine knock, if the PCM is relying on bad or information or the absence of information.
+In most cases where the PCM is unable to rely on the information from the knock sensor it typically “de-tunes” its engine management, so the engine light would be accompanied by a reduction in power and poor fuel mileage.
+In other cases, a bad knock sensor could cause engine knock, if the PCM is relying on bad or information or the absence of information.

 The diagnostic procedure for a knock sensor code is pretty straightforward, mostly involving ruling out a few other simple possible causes, then replacing the sensor.